 Learning Disabilities

-My ex-girlfriend Sam works in London, in a residential home for adults with learning difficulties.
+My ex-girlfriend Sam H. works in London, in a residential home for adults with learning difficulties.
 There’s a similar home not far from my house.
-The residents (or “clients”, as they’re called in the Third Sector) of both homes are a terrific bunch of people.
+The residents (or ‘clients’, as they’re called in the third sector) of both homes are a terrific bunch of people.
 I’ve never had any problem communicating with them, because I don’t patronise them or treat them differently from anybody else.

-My friend Helen has two children with “special needs”; widowed young, she’s struggled to bring them up from infancy.
+My friend Helen J. has two children with ‘special needs’; widowed young, she’s struggled to bring them up from infancy.
 When I was young, we didn’t use these politically correct terms to describe people like her children, or Sam’s clients.
-We called them “mentally handicapped” or “retarded” or “remedial” – because we were young and cruel and knew no better.
+We called them ‘mentally handicapped’ or ‘retarded’ or ‘remedial’ – because we were young and cruel and knew no better.

-The first time I met Helen’s children was the day of the carnival a few years ago.The four of us sat outside the pub and chatted for a while, then went inside and I played a couple of games of pool with her son Nathan.
-At the time he was about 14, a big strong lad with a gentle, almost timid, soul in his oversized body.
+The first time I met Helen’s children was the day of Aberdare Carnival a few years ago.The four of us sat outside the pub and chatted for a while, then went inside and I played a couple of games of pool with her son Nathan.
+At the time he was about fourteen, a big strong lad with a gentle, almost timid, soul in his over-sized body.
 Ashleigh, his young sister, was more talkative and boisterous.
 Everyone agreed it had been a great afternoon – better, probably, than going to the carnival.

 That evening, Helen sent me a text message.
 I can’t remember the exact wording, but it went something like this: